moderndatacompany/dataos.info/docs/learn/dp_consumer_learn_track/integrate_bi_tools/tab_cloud/index.md

 ![tableau_ui.png](/learn/dp_consumer_learn_track/integrate_bi_tools/tab_cloud/tableau_ui.png)

-2. **Accessing Manage Projects**: Select the **Manage Projects** option from the home page.
-This opens an interface displaying all existing projects within your Tableau environment, including the newly created **‘Product Analysis’** project.
+2. **Accessing Manage Projects**: Select the Manage Projects option from the home page.
+This opens an interface displaying all existing projects within your Tableau environment, including the newly created ‘Product Analysis’ project.

     ![tableau_projects.png](/learn/dp_consumer_learn_track/integrate_bi_tools/tab_cloud/tableau_projects.png)

-3. **Selecting the Project**: Locate and select the **‘Product Analysis** project.
+3. **Selecting the Project**: Locate and select the Product Analysis project.
 The project contains the newly synced semantic model (Lens) cross-sell-affinity and all it’s metrics.

 ![tableau_projectlens.png](/learn/dp_consumer_learn_track/integrate_bi_tools/tab_cloud/tableau_projectlens.png)

-4. **Creating a New Workbook**: In the top-right corner of the data source interface, select the menu option and click on **New Workbook**.
+4. **Creating a New Workbook**: In the top-right corner of the data source interface, select the menu option and click on New Workbook.

 ![tableau_workbook.png](/learn/dp_consumer_learn_track/integrate_bi_tools/tab_cloud/tableau_workbook.png)

-5. **Authenticate with DataOS:** This process prompts you to enter your **DataOS Username** and **API key** as the password.
+5. **Authenticate with DataOS:** This process prompts you to enter your DataOS Username and API key as the password.
 The API Key can be generated via clicking on the profile in the bottom left corner.

 ![tab_desk_api.png](/learn/dp_consumer_learn_track/integrate_bi_tools/tab_cloud/tab_desk_api.png)